 Schizophrenia is a disabling and very severe psychiatric disorder characterized by:

-Other indicators of this disorder are negative symptoms that include a a lack of initiative or motivation or an absence of emotional expression.
+Other indicators of this disorder are negative symptoms that include a lack of initiative or motivation or an absence of emotional expression.
 One of the most typical co-occurring disorders in individuals with schizophrenia is Alcohol Use Disorder (AUD).
 Both psychosocial and biological factors contribute to this co-occurrence.
-If you have both AUD and schizophrenia, you are more likely to have legal, social and medical problems than if you were to suffer with schizophrenia alone.
+If you have both AUD and schizophrenia, you are more likely to have legal, social and medical problems than if you were to suffer from schizophrenia alone.
 AUD often complicates the treatment of schizophrenia.

 There is undoubtedly a connection between the widespread abuse of alcohol in people with schizophrenia (as well as the general population) due to it being legal and easily obtained.
 A study conducted by the Epidemiologic Catchment Area (ECA) showed that 33.7 percent of people with a schizophrenia diagnosis also met AUD diagnosis criteria at some point in their lives.